microsoft/PowerBI-Developer-Samples/Angular/Embed for your organization/README.md

 ## Build the application
 Execute ``ng build --prod`` to build the application.
 The build artifacts will be stored in the `dist/UserOwnsData` directory.
 This folder can be deployed on the hosting infrastructure.

+## Application source structure
+The application leverages the ANGULAR framework.
+The application as such is implemented in the home component (selecting workspaces, reports, ... as well as visualizing these).
+Securing the application and authentication with AZURE AD is handled through the Microsoft MSAL libary.
+Microsoft provides an ANGULAR library to integrate the MSAL functionality into the framework.
+The ``app.module.ts`` file configures the ``MsalGuard`` to protect access to the home component. ``MsalInterceptor`` is used to automatically insert an access-token into API calls made using ANGULAR's ``HttpClient``.
+If no token is available, an authentication popup will be displayed.
+Tokens get renewed automatically by the MSAL library.

+When embedding a report, the access-token needs to be included in the request to the Power BI Embedded endpoint.
+The code uses the MSAL ``AcquireTokenSilent`` method to obtain the token (with scope: https://analysis.windows.net/powerbi/api/.default).
+This access token is then added into the configuration structure passed to the ``powerbi.embed`` function to load and render the report.

+The user-profile is queried from AZURE AD by the "user-profile service" over the MS Graph API.